-It’s been over five years since I discovered minimalism, and while I can’t say I’ve mastered this lifestyle (I’m not even sure what that would look like… me and my kids living in a cave with some monks?), I continue to strive toward it, mostly because being a minimalist makes my life easier.
+It’s been well over a decade since I discovered minimalism, and while I can’t say I’ve mastered this lifestyle (I’m not even sure what that would look like—my family living in a yurt and sharing one set of utensils?), I continue to strive toward it, mostly because…

-Reason #1: I Know What I Have: “I didn’t even know I had this!” is a phrase I regularly hear from clients.
+“I didn’t even know I had that!” is a phrase I regularly hear from clients and students.
 Said in a surprised voice often leaning toward bewilderment, this phrase exemplifies what happens when we own lots of stuff: our brains simply can’t keep track of it all.
 We end up storing the excess in bins and boxes to be “discovered” later.
-This used to happen to me, too, but now I pretty much know what I have everywhere in my house.
+This used to happen to me, too, but now I know most of what I have in my house.

 Silly as it sounds, having one pair of nail clippers makes my life easier because everyone in my house knows exactly where they belong.
 If they aren’t there, we can track down the last user and make him/her responsible for putting them back.
 This is much easier than searching for clippers all over the house, and it also teaches everyone to put things in their “home,” as opposed to just dropping items wherever seems convenient.

-Reason #2: I Know What I Don’t Have: This is the flip side of Reason #1, but just as important.
+This is the flip side of Reason #1, but just as important.
 It is helpful to know what you don’t have, so that you don’t waste time looking for it.
-For example, the other day I went to the attic in search of a collaborative book I’d written for a grad school class.
+I once went to the attic in search of a collaborative book I’d written for a grad school class.
 Each student had contributed a page to the book, and we bound the pages together at the end.
 It had a picture of a cartoon beaver on the front, which I wanted use to accentuate a funny story I was telling a friend.
-(Note: I’m happy to tell you this story if you’d like to share a drink with me… and if you aren’t easily offended.)
-I knew the only place the book could be was in my memorabilia tub, so I opened the tub, spent a minute rifling through, and realized it wasn’t there.
-I must have decluttered it at some point.
-I’ll admit, I felt a twinge of disappointment that I wouldn’t have the beaver pic for my story, but I also felt glad that I didn’t spend another hour tearing my attic apart in search of it.
-I knew what I didn’t have.
-(I was also comforted by the thought that I had kept in touch with several members of the class–who might not be minimalists!–and might have kept a copy of the book.
-I knew I could track down that beaver pic, if necessary, and gosh darn it, it might just be necessary.)

 I hope this post has given you some reasons to own less stuff.
 And if in all your subsequent decluttering you happen to find a picture of a cartoon beaver, please send it my way.